Cerebellum-Network/Freeport-Smart-Contracts/README.md

 - Support meta-transactions using the standard ERC2771.
 See the role `META_TX_FORWARDER` in `MetaTxContext.sol`

 - Add a mechanism to bypass royalties.
 There can be a meta-transaction forwarder whose transactions are not subject to royalties.
-See the role `BYPASS_OPERATOR` in `TransferFees.sol`
+See the role `BYPASS_SENDER` in `TransferFees.sol`

 - Support marketplaces in a generic way.
 The smart contracts from marketplaces can be connected by giving them permissions to make transfers.
 See the role `TRANSFER_OPERATOR` in `TransferOperator.sol`